cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 ## Table of Contents

-1. Why have platforms gained popularity
+1. Why the rise of platforms
 1. What is a platform
 1. Attributes of successful platforms
 1. Attributes of successful platform teams